wesleyZero/Std_C_Library_42SiliconValley/README.md

 ## Instructions

 '42' had no in-person instructors, it was a self taught school.
-For instructions, they [gave us this PDF](https://github.com/wesleyZero/Std_C_Library_42SiliconValley/blob/main/Libft.pdf)
+For instructions, they [gave us this PDF](https://github.com/wesleyZero/Std_C_Library_42SiliconValley/blob/main/Libft.pdf) and an iMac and let us go to work.
+The only requirement being that we were in the 'computer lab' 40 hrs / week.